remult/remult/docs/tutorials/sveltekit/live-queries.md

 		if (browser) unSub();
 	});
 </script>

 <!-- ... -->
 ```

 Let's review the changes:

-- Instead of calling the `repository`'s `find` method we now call the `liveQuery` method to define the query, and then call its `subscribe` method to establish a subscription which will update the Tasks state in realtime.
+- Instead of getting our data from the backend `load` method, we now call the `liveQuery` method to define the query, and then call its `subscribe` method to establish a subscription which will update the Tasks state in realtime.
+Subscription is done only once after the page has loaded - hence `onMount`.
 - The `subscribe` method accepts a callback with an `info` object that has 3 members:
   - `items` - an up-to-date list of items representing the current result - it's useful for readonly use cases.
   - `applyChanges` - a method that receives an array and applies the changes to it - we use the return value to apply the changes to the existing `tasks` state.